 A Texas 2036 analysis of Article X staff salaries suggests that many of these employees already face challenges in keeping up with the rising cost of living in the Austin metro area.

 Including the Texas Senate and the Texas House of Representatives, the Legislative branch is composed of seven agencies that support the work of the Legislature.
-It was poised to receive $410 million per year in the upcoming biennium, which is less than 1% of the $248.6 million state budget passed by the Legislature, before Gov. Abbott vetoed Article X funding.
+It was poised to receive $410 million per year in the upcoming biennium, which is less than 1% of the $248.6 billion state budget passed by the Legislature, before Gov. Abbott vetoed Article X funding.

 The Legislative branch has a workforce of over 2,000 individuals, including temporary and part-time workers.
 For the full-time employees, the current median annual salary is $55,924, with the lowest median salary of $42,000 at the Texas House of Representatives and the highest median salary of $81,000 at the Legislative Budget Board.